Many people tend to think that movement is something to avoid in photography at all costs. And sometimes that’s true.

 Because you are doing landscape photography, you will benefit from using a wide angle or fisheye lens.

 Classic Nikon / Canon 18-55mm or Olympus/Panasonic 14-42 kit lenses are good enough to start with star trails photography.
-Manual lenses such as the Samyang/Rokinon 12 f/2 NCS for micro four thirds cameras, Samyang 14 f/2.8 for Canon/Nikon/ and Samyang fisheye lenses are all good and relatively cheap lenses that are up to the task.
+Manual lenses such as the Samyang/Rokinon 12 f/2 NCS for micro four thirds cameras, Samyang 14 f/2.8 for Canon/Nikon/Sony cameras and Samyang fisheye lenses are all good and relatively cheap lenses that are up to the task.

 Finally you need a sturdy tripod to support your camera and avoid camera shake.